There are different cards that have different features and services.

 Depending on the value of a transaction you may be able use the contactless option if your bank offers it.
 You can also use your debit card to lodge cash or cheques to your account via a self-service machine.

 Most banks in Ireland issue MasterCard or Visa debit cards and these can be used at many locations throughout the world.
-You can use our current account comparison to see the different fees and charges that come with using debit cards.
+You can use our current account Money Tool to see the different fees and charges that come with using debit cards.

 When you use your debit card the money is deducted from your account straight away, but it may take two or three days to appear on your statement or move from your pending transactions.
 You should only use your debit card for the amount of money you have available in your account.
 If you have an overdraft facility, then you will pay interest when your account goes overdrawn.